- The masked hunter (Reduvius personatus) is a type of assassin bug.

 How to protect your home from masked hunters

-In most cases, only a few masked hunters are seen in a home.
+In almost all cases, only one or a few masked hunters are seen in a home.

 You can easily control these bugs by:

-- Physically removing them, (e.g. capturing it with tissue paper or trapping it in a jar and releasing it outdoors).
+- Physically removing them (capture them or trap in a jar and release them outdoors).

 - Removing them with a vacuum cleaner.